Home / Transport Guides / Route Guides / Barcelona to Andorra: Bus, Car & Travel Guide (2026)

 Want to meet the reindeer behind our travel tips?
 Find out more in our page Who is Rupert?.

-Can you visit Andorra as a day trip?
+Can you visit Andorra as a day trip from Barcelona?

 Planning more of your trip to Andorra or travelling onward through the Pyrenees?
 These guides will help you organise transport, activities, and essential travel tools.